VikasVMani/pli/pli.md

         3 name CHAR(20),
         3 age FIXED BINARY(31);

-instruction:  Declare a label and a goto statement
+instruction:  Declare a label and a goto statement in PL/1.

 input: